 Digital License Plates are a thing now, what you need to know

 A handful of States in the United States have contacted with a company called Reviver Auto to use new digital license plates.
 They have a few features beyond your traditional stamped metal license plates.
 The chief difference is that instead of costing around $50 for a typical stamped metal plate, these go for $499 for basic, or $799 “pro”.
+Giving law enforcement near perfect information as to the location of your registered vehicle at all times, versus the “old school” license plate reader technology.

 - Internet connected